JuliaDiff/ChainRules.jl/docs/src/index.md

 **ChainRules is an AD-independent collection of rules to use in a differentiation system.**

+!!! terminology The whole field is a mess.
+    It isn't just ChainRules, it is everyone.
+    Internally ChainRules tries to be consistent.
+    Help with that is always welcomed.

 ### `frule` and `rrule`

 !!! terminology "`frule` and `rrule`"
     `frule` and `rrule` are ChainRules specific terms.
     Their exact functioning is fairly ChainRules specific, though other tools have similar functions.
     The core notion is sometimes called _custom AD primitives_, _custom adjoints_, _custom_gradients_, _custom sensitivities_.
-    (Potentially incorrectly, terminology is often abused.)

 The rules are encoded as `frule`s and `rrule`s, for use in forward-mode and reverse-mode differentiation respectively.

-Similarly, the `frule` is written:
+The `frule` is written:
 ```julia
 function frule(::typeof(foo), args; kwargs...)
     ...